mt-mods/technic/README.md

 ## Compatibility

 This mod is meant as a **drop-in replacement** for the upstream `technic` mod.

 It also provides some additional machines and items, notably:

 * HV Grinder, Furnace, and Compressor
 * LV Lamp
 * LV, MV, and HV Digiline cables

+Note that the `wrench` mod has been separated from the modpack.
+It can now be found at [mt-mods/wrench](https://github.com/mt-mods/wrench).

 # Recommended mods